To learn about the basic scaling concepts in Spring Cloud Data Flow, see the Scaling guide.

 helm install --name my-release stable/spring-cloud-data-flow --set kafka.enabled=true,rabbitmq.enabled=false,kafka.persistence.size=10Gi

-And register the latest kafka-docker app starters.
+Then register the latest kafka-docker app starters.

-Start a SCDF Shell and connect it to your Data Flow Server:
+Then start a SCDF Shell and connect it to your Data Flow Server:

 server-unknown:>dataflow config server http://<SCDF IP>